bitnami/containers/containers/php-fpm/README.md

 Notice we've substituted the link alias name `myapp`, we will use the same name when creating the container.

-Copy the virtual host above, saving the file somewhere on your host.
+Copy the server block above, saving the file somewhere on your host.
 We will mount it as a volume in our nginx container.

 ### Step 3: Run the PHP-FPM image with a specific name